elmariachi111/amethon/article/article.md

   }
 ```

-[Solidity's official docs](https://docs.soliditylang.org/en/v0.8.11/contracts.html?highlight=receive#special-functions) point out the subtle differences between both: `receive` is a default function invoked when the incoming transaction doesn't contain any additional data, otherwise `fallback` gets called.
-Ethereum's native currency is not an ERC20 token itself and has no utility besides being a counting unit but it got its own identifiable address (`0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`) that goes into the emitted payment event.
+[Solidity's official docs](https://docs.soliditylang.org/en/v0.8.11/contracts.html?highlight=receive#special-functions) point out the subtle difference between both: `receive` is invoked when the incoming transaction doesn't contain any additional data, otherwise `fallback` gets called.
+Ethereum's native currency itself is not an ERC20 token and has no utility besides being a counting unit.
+However, it's got an identifiable address (`0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`) that we use to signal an Ether payment in our `PaymentReceived` events.

-Plain Ether transfers come with a caveat: the amount of computation allowed upon reception is extremely low.
-The gas sent along by users merely allow us to emit an event but not to redirect funds to the store owner's original address.
+Ether transfers have a major shortcoming: the amount of allowed computation upon reception is extremely low.
+The gas sent along by customers merely allows us to emit an event but not to redirect funds to the store owner's original address.
 We therefore decided to have the receiver contract keep all incoming Ethers and allow the store owner to release them to their own account at any time:

 ```solidity
 function getBalance() public view returns (uint256) {